The invariants of the Weil representation of $\mathrm{SL}_2(\mathbb{Z})$: Introduction

 and for $p=2$ by

-Here we wrote $M$ for the set of isotropic elements whose order is equal to the level of $D^{x,s}_p$ and remark that $M$ has a canonical decomposition $M = M^+ \cup M^-$ in the indicated cases.
+The notation for the discriminant forms will be explained in Section \ref{df}.
+We wrote $M$ for the set of isotropic elements whose order is equal to the level of $D^{x,s}_p$.
+In the indicated cases $M$ has a canonical decomposition $M = M^+ \cup M^-$.
 Our main result is the following (see Theorem \ref{mainth}):

 {\em Let $D$ be a discriminant form of even signature $s$, square class $x$ and level $p^l$ where $p$ is a prime.
 Then the invariants of the Weil representation on $\C[D]$ are generated by the invariants $\uparrow_H^D(i^{x,s}_p)$ where $H$ is an isotropic subgroup of $D$ such that $H^{\perp}/H$ is isomorphic to the discriminant form $D^{x,s}_p$.}